Why are landlord waivers required for business loans

 Landlord waivers are often required for business loans.
 In many cases the need for a landlord waiver is questioned by the borrower.
-Why do lenders often require landlord waivers?
+Why do lenders require landlord waivers for many business loans?

-Lenders require landlord waivers to avoid complications in the event of default.
-If a loan involves collateral that is on the premises of the borrow who leases the property rather than owns it, the landlord waiver allows the lender to enter the property and obtain the collateral in the event of a default.
-If the lender were to not to require a signed landlord waiver, they could not enter the premises of the borrower to take their collateral.
+Lenders require landlord waivers to avoid or minimize losses when a business defaults.
+Many business loans include collateral that is on the premises of the borrower.
+The landlord waiver allows the lender to enter the property and obtain the collateral in the event of a default.
+If the lender did not have a signed landlord waiver, they could not enter the place of business of the borrower to take their collateral.

 In the vending industry, lenders that finance multiple vending machines will not fund transactions without all of the required landlord waivers.
 Lenders that finance vending machines know that if they finance 10 vending machines, those 10 machines may be in 10 different locations throughout a metropolitan area.
 If the borrower defaults, the lender would have to go to 10 locations with truck over a wide geographical area to pick up the collateral.
 They cannot simply show up at a place of business to pick up collateral.
 They have to have permission from the owner of the property because they will be uninstalling equipment, which is considered making a change to a property.
 The lessee agrees in the lease not to make a change in the property without the permission of the landlord, so the lessee is obligated to contact the landlord.